jefftranter/6502/asm/jmon/README.txt

 JMON will run out of RAM or ROM.

 The breakpoint feature may interfere with any other interrupt handlers that might be installed.
-It will fail if code write over the break handler code (three bytes starting at $0100).
+It will fail if code writes over the break handler code (three bytes starting at $0100).

 The Fill, Search, and ":" commands accept characters as well as hex